scities/osm-settlements/README.md

-# OSM Locations
+# OSM Settlements

-Parse the OSM planet.osm to get a list of cities with their coordinates.
+Parse the OSM planet.osm to get a list of settlements with their coordinates.
+We define settlements as the nodes tagged as a 'city', a 'town' or a 'village'.
+See the [OSM Wiki](http://wiki.openstreetmap.org/wiki/Key:place) for more information about the *place* tag.

 ## Dependencies